mixtapeo/ResumeGPT/README.md

 pip install -r requirements.txt

 ### II.
 Make '.env' file.
-1. Make a new file (can be anything).
+1. Make a new file (can be anything) in root directory.
 Rename file (including extension of the file, make sure you are able to view the extensions) to '.env'.
 2. Open with a text editor.
 3. Put OpenAI API key, WildApricot API key, WildApricot Account number into .env file. </br>
 3. Example of contents:<br /><br />